ulfschneider/ulf.website/content/posts/sports/2022-02-27-fairlight-strael-build-notes.md

 The other day I found my above reasoning for wire length being backed by [<cite>Full Bike Build: OPEN U.P.
 Road Plus Gravel Bike</cite>](https://youtu.be/6Vv5TXBziHs) (I had great joy watching).
 Subsequently, the concept leads to the following parts to order:

+- A @Di2 junction to wire everything together (EW-JC304){1}
-- 3 x @700 mm Di2 cable (EW-SD300-I){3}.
-Two for connecting the battery with the EW-JC304 junction and another one to connect the battery with the front derailleur.
+- 2 x @700 mm Di2 cable (EW-SD300-I){2}.
+One for connecting the battery with the EW-JC304 junction and another one to connect the battery with the front derailleur.
 - A @650 mm Di2 cable (EW-SD300-I){1} to connect the EW-JC304 junction with the rear derailleur.
 - A @1200 mm Di2 cable (EW-SD300-I){1} to connect the EW-JC304 junction with the right shifter.
 - A @600 mm Di2 cable (EW-SD300-I){1} to connect the two shifters through the handlebars.
-- A @Di2 junction to wire everything together (EW-JC304){1}
 - 3 @Di2 Grommets (EW-GM300-S){3}
-- The #Di2 Plug Tool for EW-SD300-I cables (TL-EW300){}
+- The Di2 Plug Tool for EW-SD300-I cables (TL-EW300) will come with the rear derailleur.

 ### The cassette